epit3d/spycer/README.md

 Alternate way found: `pip install pyqt5 vtk pyvtk` Tested on Windows 10, Visual studio 2019, python 3.7 x64

+### Language
+Default lang is 'ru' but you can easy change it to en in params.py (change to Lang='en')

 ### Result
 ![Spycer preview](imgs/spycer.gif)